skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The only sounds come from the open market outside.

 At last, a young woman with a dark veil over her eyes enters the room and rings a small handbell.
-"Eomer and Thu'fir," she announces.
+"Eomier and Thu'fir," she announces.

-Eomer and Thu'fir step forward.
+Eomier and Thu'fir step forward.
 A heavy iron door opens on its own, and they enter.

 They proceed through through a large black door at the far side of the